m-cain/mnemo/memory-bank/progress.md

 - Remaining system implementation:
   - Backend core development for authentication and home/user management is largely complete.
-  - Implement remaining core API services for inventory management (Update and Delete for Item).
   - Location hierarchy implementation with recursive queries
 - Frontend PWA development using React, TypeScript, Tailwind CSS, and Shadcn UI
 - Barcode scanning and camera integration